Dartvauder/NeuroTrainerWebUI/README.md

 1) First upload your models to the folder: *finetuned-models/llm*
 2) Upload your dataset to the folder: *datasets/llm*
 3) Select your model and dataset from the drop-down lists
+4) Set up the model parameters for evaluate
-4) Click the `Submit` button to receive the evaluate of model
+5) Click the `Submit` button to receive the evaluate of model

 #### Generate:

 1) Select your model from the drop-down list
 2) Set up the model according to the parameters you need
+3) Set up the model parameters to generate
-3) Click the `Submit` button to receive the generated text
+4) Click the `Submit` button to receive the generated text

 ### StableDiffusion - has three sub-tabs: